U.S. blacklists five Iranian officials for impeding 'fair' elections

 The vote to pick 290 lawmakers will have no major influence on foreign affairs or Iran’s nuclear policy, which is determined by Khamenei, whose hardline loyalists are likely to dominate the parliament.

+Hook, when asked if the new parliament might have an effect on Iran’s diplomacy with the United States, said: “I doubt it, because the day after the elections, the supreme leader is still going to be in charge.”

-Reporting by Daphne Psaledakis and Susan Heavey; Editing by Mary Milliken, Tim Ahmann and Nick Macfie
+Reporting by Daphne Psaledakis, Humeyra Pamuk and Susan Heavey; Editing by Nick Macfie and Tom Brown